jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 #### Whitening

 In machine learning, we prefer features to be un-related.
 For example, in a dating application, a person may prefer a tall person but not a thin person.
-However, weight and heigth is often co-related.
-A taller person is heavier than a shorter person.
-Re-scaling these features can only tell whether a person is taller than average or thiner than average but not whether the person is thinner than the corresponding height group.
-A network learns faster if features are un-related.
+However, weight and heigth is co-related.
+A taller person is heavier than a shorter person in average.
+Re-scaling these features independently can only tell whether a person is thinner than average in the population, but not whether the person is thin.
+A taller person is thinner if both have the same weight.
+Weigth increases with height:
 <div class="imgcap">
 <img src="/assets/dl/gauss2.png" style="border:none;">
 </div>

+A network learns faster if features are un-related.
+We express the co-relations between a feature $$x_i$$ and $$ x_{j} ## in terms of a covariance matrix below:

 $$
 \sum = \begin{bmatrix}